 The volume of the boiler depends on the heated area and the number of persons in the household and it may have several independent heat exchange coils using different sources of heat.
 This substantially increases its efficiency.
 The boiler’s body withstands high internal pressure.
 To achieve a high efficiency it is requires a dedicated powerful insulation.
 Many modern models are equipped with sophisticated protection systems and automatic control, such as titanium coating, built-in magnesium anode, thermostat and safety valve.

 Despite the relative complexity and manufacturability of the design, the basic dignity of volumetric water heaters is their unique economy at work.
 They consume little energy, much of which is derived from external sources, making your heating system economy.

-Choose a convenient way to contact or fill in this form.
-We will respond immediately:
+Choose a convenient way to contact or fill in this form: